 Get your simple guide on how to create a company leave policy.

 5. Paid Parental Leave

 Over the past few years, paid parental leave has grown more commonplace, originating from both independent business policies and state laws.
-For example, businesses like Netflix offer an unlimited parental leave policy, and states like New York will soon mandate 12 weeks paid family leave for most businesses.
+For example, businesses like Netflix offer an unlimited parental leave policy, and some states, like New York, mandate paid family leave for most businesses.

 The trend aligns with what employees are looking for as well.
 When deciding to accept a job offer, 66% of employees said the employers paid parental leave policy is important.
 In contrast, only 13% of employers offer paid parental leave in their benefits package.

 Deciding how much paid parental leave to offer as a small- or medium-sized business isn’t easy.
 We’ve written an eBook on how to create leave policies for your company that cover paid and unpaid leave laws, different types of insurance for leave, and how to create company leave policies.